America | Tunes + Guitar Lessons

 [rcb-consent type=”change” tag=”link” text=”Change privacy settings”]

-Ventura Highway may not have charted as high as A Horse with No Name but for many, this is the band’s signature song.
-They even named their website after it, although, to be fair, America.com was already taken!
+Ventura Highway may not have charted as high as A Horse with No Name, but for many, it’s considered America’s signature song.
+They even named their website after it—though to be fair, America.com was already taken!

-America has since Peek’s departure released a further 11 studio albums, none of which live up to the glory days of A Horse With No Name, Ventura Highway, or Sister Golden Hair.
+Since Peek’s departure, America has released 11 more studio albums.
+Unfortunately, none of these have lived up to the glory days of A Horse With No Name, Ventura Highway, or Sister Golden Hair.

 America Tunes | Related Pages